-Lit Youngstown began with a conversation among a dozen community members around a table at Suzie’s Dogs & Drafts in January, 2015.
-Since then, we have engaged thousands of people through our workshops, reading series, conferences, and community events.
-Our Lit community continues to grow with over 1,400 subscribers to our monthly e-newsletter, 2,000 followers on Facebook, 1,800 followers on Twitter, and 400 followers on Instagram.
+Lit Youngstown began with Karen Schubert convening a conversation with a dozen community members around a table at Suzie’s Dogs & Drafts in January, 2015.
+Co-founders Karen and Liz Hill built a team that has engaged thousands of people through workshops, reading series, conferences, public art projects and community events.
+The Lit community continues to grow with nearly 2,000 e-newsletter subscribers, 2,600 followers on Facebook, 2,000 on Twitter, 700 on Instagram and 200 on YouTube.

-Our major programs include a monthly reading series featuring local and regional authors; the annual Fall Literary Festival, bringing highly awarded writers to Youngstown; the Winter Writing Camp, a multi-generational day of writing activities with teaching artists from the region; workshops on many aspects of writing and publishing, taught by experienced writers.
+Our major programs include a monthly reading series featuring local and regional authors and an open mic; the annual Fall Literary Festival, bringing highly awarded writers to Youngstown; the Winter Writing Camp, a multi-generational day of writing activities with teaching artists from the region; and online and in-person workshops on many aspects of writing and publishing, taught by experienced writers.

 We have partnered with many community organizations; most memorably, the National Council of Negro Women Youngstown Chapter on an oral history project culminating in the book Phenomenal Women: Twelve Youngstown Stories, featuring Youngstown women between the ages of 64 and 101.
 In conjunction with literary-visual art project Words Made Visible, we stamped excerpts of poems into sidewalk squares on Walnut St. downtown.
 We partnered with the Public Library of Youngstown and Mahoning County on an NEA Big Read grant, and coordinated dozens of events throughout the City relating to the novel Into the Beautiful North, including a visit from author Luis Alberto Urrea.
 With the Hopewell Theatre, we presented a staged performance of the poetry and prose of Walt Whitman.